OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 :ref:`Description of the PROJ GeoTIFF format <description_geotiff_format>`.
-Subsequent IFD might have a more compact description, omitting for example, CRS information if it is identical to the main IFD (which should be the case for the currently envisionned use cases).
+Subsequent IFD might have a more compact description, omitting for example, CRS information if it is identical to the main IFD (which should be the case for the currently envisionned use cases), or Copyright / ImageDescription metadata items.

 Each IFD will have its
 `NewSubfileType <https://www.awaresystems.be/imaging/tiff/tifftags/newsubfiletype.html>`_